m7modg97/mixvuetailwind/README.md

 Laravel Mix in Non-Laravel Projects, With VueJS Framework and Tailwind CSS.
 Can Using in Front End Projects or Any Where You Need to Use Module Bundler Without Complications.

+# Requirements

+- node
+- npm

+Run The Following in Your Terminal To Verify That You Have NPM and Node:

+> node -v <br>
+> npm -v

 # Installation
 - Clone This Repo.
 - > npm install

+# Running Mix

+Run All Mix tasks :
+> npm run dev

+Run All Mix Tasks and minify output :
+> npm run production

+Watching The Changes (Webpack will continue running in your terminal and automatically recompile assets when it detects a changes) :
+> npm run watch

+And You can use other commands to run Mix > "development", "watch-poll", "hot", "prod".

 # Documentations